wp-plugins/youtube-embed-plus/readme.txt

 == Changelog ==

+= YouTube Embed 2.0 =

+This upgrade specifically integrates a user-friendly YouTube Analytics Dashboard to this plugin so you can learn a lot more about the videos you post.
+Download it if you would like it to use your site's YouTube-related activity to help answer questions like:

+* How much are your visitors actually watching the videos you post?
+* How does the view activity on your site compare to other sites like it?
+* What and when are your best and worst performers?
+* How much do the producers of the YouTube videos you embed rely on **your site** for views?

+We think these are all interesting questions; however, note that there's no need to upgrade if you don't.

 = YouTube Embed 1.1 =
-Links added to enable future user communications.
+Fixed minor bug.

 = YouTube Embed 1.0 =
 First release uploaded to the plugin repository.

 == Other Notes ==

-Hear about major upcoming announcements and feature updates by [signing up here](http://eepurl.com/tpof9).

 Again, note that this is a no-frills plugin.
 We're just supporting the basic functions that people typically want when embedding YouTube videos.
-If you want more, take a look at a more powerful one here: [Advanced YouTube Embed]( http://wordpress.org/extend/plugins/embedplus-for-wordpress/) by [EmbedPlus](http://www.embedplus.com).
+This includes [YouTube embed analytics](https://www.embedplus.com/dashboard/wordpress-video-analytics-seo.aspx) to help you learn a lot about the videos you post.
+If you want more, take a look at a more powerful plugin here: [Advanced YouTube Embed]( http://wordpress.org/extend/plugins/embedplus-for-wordpress/) by [EmbedPlus](http://www.embedplus.com).